Open Conceptual Data Models

 Logical Data Model Weaknesses

-Loss of Semantics During Development
+Loss of Semantic Fidelity During Development

 Process: